-With chewy noodles, soaked in delicious pork and dashi broth, Okinawan Soba is a comfort and soul food to many Okinawans.
-This classic Okinawan noodle soup is a savory mix of umami tastes including tender stewed pork belly, slices of fish cake, chopped green onion, and red pickled ginger.
+With chewy noodles in a delicious pork and dashi broth, Okinawan Soba is a comfort and soul food for many Okinawans.
+This classic noodle soup from Okinawa, Japan is a savory mix of tender stewed pork belly, fish cake slices, and red pickled ginger.

 What is Okinawa Soba?

 Despite the word “soba” in its name, Okinawa Soba does not include any soba (buckwheat noodles).
 As I’ve mentioned a few times on the blog, soba (そば) means “noodles” in Japanese.
 A good example would be the Japanese stir-fried noodles Yakisoba, which also doesn’t use buckwheat noodles.
 So what then is Okinawa Soba?

 Okinawa Soba is a hot noodle soup consisting of a specific type of chewy noodles made with flour, water, and egg (see more below).
 The soup is a combination of pork broth and katsuo dashi, filled with stewed pork belly slices, a few slices of fish cake, chopped green onion, and red pickled ginger.
 It’s actually quite simple in taste and appearance, as well as cooking process (bonus!).
 Let me get into the details for each component in this noodle soup:

 The soup broth is made of both pork broth and katsuo dashi.
 The flavor is complex, yet the broth is very clear and surprisingly light.
 It’s unique to Japanese noodle soups, not unlike Okinawa’s uniqueness in Japan.
 This broth is definitely somewhere between ramen broth and Japanese dashi broth for noodles.
 It has a really wonderful meat/fish broth balance.